-After about 8 weeks (give or take) you should have some baby succulents!
+After about 4 to 8 weeks (give or take) you should have some baby succulents!

 Once your succulents have started to look like little plants, you can pot them into their own little 5cm pots.
 They should have formed small roots, like this chap has.

 Tease the roots out from the soil, ready to go in its new pot.

 Fill your little pots with succulent compost or your homemade potting mix.

 With a finger, make a small well in the soil